-Note: Even though Enoch Nadler already had been racing and showing his great running talent after he moved to Richardson in early 2012, I hadn't met him until he won the Lions Club XSIGHTment 5K in Colleyville on June 1.
+Note: Even though Enoch Nadler already had been racing and showing his great running talent after he moved to Richardson in early 2012, I hadn't met him until he won the Lions Club XSIGHTment 5K in Colleyville on June 1, 2013.
 He blazed to a 15:10.8 and won by 26.5 seconds over another one of the top area runners, Andrew Cook.
 He had previously stamped his arrival in the area by beating Logan Sherman, the 2013 Cowtown Ultra winner, by 17 seconds at the Hot Chocolate 15K after both had passed the 10K mark, along with Agustin Hernandez, at 32:42.
 Enoch and Agustin, who train together, had dueled before at the Hotcake Hustle 10K with Enoch winning with a 15:32 and Agustin at 16:09.
-Enoch, who was training to qualify for the Olympic Trials in the marathon won at least seven overall titles in the DFW area and did qualify at Houston in 2014 with a PR 1:03:55 at the USA Half Marathon Championships.
+Enoch, who had been training to qualify for the Olympic Trials in the marathon won at least seven overall titles in the DFW area and did qualify for the Trials at Houston in 2014 with a PR 1:03:55 at the USA Half Marathon Championships.
 Besides his own training, Enoch is gracious enough to help others.
 Boo Bryant credits Enoch's help with his impressive victory at the Dash Down Greenville 5K in 15:32, and Enoch also has helped Barnabas Kirui, who won, among other races, the DRC Half.
-Taking all that into consideration is why Enoch is the 2013 Male Runner of the Year.
+Taking all that into consideration was more than enough for Enoch to be selected as the 2013 Male Runner of the Year.

 Enoch Nadler's running history